Guilty Pleasure (Ashley Tisdale album): Promotion

 Tisdale embarked on a press European promo tour in March 2009, where she visited the United Kingdom, France, Germany, and Italy.
 Tisdale started a promo radio tour in May 2009 for United States.
 On April 14, 2009, she was presenting the lead single of the album on On Air with Ryan Seacrest, one month later she performed for first time a few songs from the album at the 2009 KISS Concert on May 17, 2009.
 The music video of "It's Alright, It's OK" was shown in 6,600 movie theatres in the United States.
 In early June 2009, she started her second promotional tour for Europe, visiting Germany, Italy and Spain, here performed on several television shows, such as German Wetten, dass..? and Comet Awards, Spanish Fama and Operación Triunfo, and Italian TRL.
 Her first performance in the American television was on June 16, 2009, performing the first single and "Masquerade" on Good Morning America, later Tisdale and her band promoted the album on several American television shows including Today Show and America's Got Talent.
-Tisdale along with her band performed several free concerts across the United States, including the opening for the first Microsoft Store on Scottsdale, Arizona on October 22, 2009.
+Tisdale along with her band performed several free concerts across the United States, including the opening for the first Microsoft Store on Scottsdale, Arizona, on October 22, 2009.
 Later in the month she performed "It's Alright, It's OK" at the MTV Latin Video Music Awards held in Mexico.
 She also performed songs from Guilty Pleasure and recorded live performances for AOL Sessions and Walmart Soundcheck, the last being released as a digital Extended Play on August 4, 2009.

 Singles

-"It's Alright, It's OK" was released as the album's lead single on April 14, 2009 in the United States in both radio airplay and digital download formats.
+"It's Alright, It's OK" was released as the album's lead single on April 13, 2009 in Canada, and in the United States on the next day, in both radio airplay and digital download formats.
 The single debuted at #99 on the Billboard Hot 100 in the same week, making it Tisdale's lowest-charting official single on the chart.
 The song's highest peak position was #5 on the Austrian Singles Chart.

-"Crank It Up" was released on October 16, 2009 as the album's second and final European single (also second and final overall).
-The music video premiered on October 5, 2009 via VIVA and was featured on MySpace on October 6, 2009.
+"Crank It Up" was released on October 9, 2009, as the album's second and final international single.
+The music video premiered on October 5, 2009, via VIVA and was featured on MySpace on October 6, 2009.

+Promotional singles

+"Masquerade", "Overrated", "Acting Out" and "What If" were released as part of the Guilty Pleasure countdown on iTunes.
+“What If” and “Overrated” debuted at numbers 1 and 3 on the Bubbling Under Hot 100 Singles, respectively.